Ms. Seipel is equally at home on the musical theater stage,

 Italian like she was born to it"

-Among the operatic roles she has performed, a few of Ms. Seipel’s favorites are Susanna (Le nozze di Figaro), Gretel (Hansel and Gretel), Sister Constance (Dialogues of the Carmelites), and the Queen of the Night (The Magic Flute).
-Other career highlights include The Tender Land with Skylight Opera (recorded for public television), H.M.S.
-Pinafore with the Theater at Monmouth, Così fan tutte with American Landmark Festival, The Old Maid and the Thief
+Among the operatic roles she has performed, a few of Ms. Seipel’s favorites are Susanna (Le nozze di Figaro), Gilda (Rigoletto), Gretel (Hansel and Gretel), and the Queen of the Night (The Magic Flute).
+Other career highlights include Frasquita (Carmen) with New York City Opera, the Emmy-nominated Carousel at Lincoln Center, The Tender Land with Skylight Opera (recorded for public television), and The Barber of Seville and Don Pasquale with

 "First-rate...Michelle Seipel is a knockout"